18.1 – Trading Range

-Having covered all the important aspects of Technical Analysis, we now need to look at the checklist again and finalize it.
-As you may have guessed Dow Theory obviously finds a place in the checklist as it provides another round of confirmation to initiate the trade.
+Having covered all the important technical analysis aspects, we now need to look at the checklist again and finalize it.
+As you may have guessed, Dow Theory obviously finds a place in the checklist as it provides another round of confirmation to initiate the trade.

 - Volumes should confirm

 - Ensure above average volumes on both buy and sell day